Open access definitions

 Embargoes: Some publishers will have a restriction on when an author version of an article can be made openly available after it has been deposited in a repository.
 This is often 6-12 months after publication, and will normally be mentioned in your copyright agreement.
 You should consider if the publisher’s embargo period is compatible with a funder’s requirement for open access.

-We recommend you deposit author accepted author manuscripts immediately, and the Library will set the appropriate embargo.
+We recommend you deposit author accepted author manuscripts immediately, and the Open Access team will set the appropriate embargo.